Nomaindiya Mfeketo: Parliament

 In 2007, Mfeketo was elected to the ANC's National Executive Committee.
 On May 6, 2009, Mfeketo was elected as Deputy Speaker of the National Assembly.
 Mfeketo served in this position until May 21, 2014, when she was succeeded by former Minister of Co-Operative Governance, Lechesa Tsenoli.

 In 2009 the DA alleged that Mfeketo received a custom built 'mansion' worth R8 million as part of a controversial government housing plan for ministers in Cape Town and Pretoria even though she owned a private residence 9 km away.

 Ambassadorship

 Mfeketo was appointed Ambassador to the United States in 2020.
-Her activities as South African ambassador to the United States have been criticized by the South African media as a "great embarrassment" and as "disastrous."
+She was Ambassador during a period of souring of relations between the US and South Africa due to accusations by the US that South Africa sold weapons to Russia.